Sanders Mentions Muslims US President Donald Trump Does Not Dislike

 Legit.ng reports that Sanders, a Vermont independent who caucuses with Democrats, was reacting to Trump's meeting with Saudi Crown Prince Mohammed bin Salman.

-Salman received a warm welcome to the White House from Trump in a visit that has emphasised the deepening ties between Riyadh and Washington, Al Jazeera noted.
+Salman received a warm welcome to the White House from Trump in a visit that has emphasised the deepening ties between Riyadh and Washington, according to Al Jazeera.

-The White House rolled the literal red carpet out for Prince Mohammed on Tuesday, November 18.
-Trump greeted him with a ceremony that featured marching bands, flag-carrying horsemen and a military flyover.
+As seen in a post on X, the White House rolled out the literal red carpet for Prince Mohammed on Tuesday, November 18, greeting him with a ceremony that featured marching bands, flag-carrying horsemen and a military flyover.

-As he welcomed the Saudi kingdom's de facto ruler to the White House, Trump defended bin Salman, saying he "knew nothing" about the 2018 killing of journalist Jamal Khashoggi.
+As he welcomed the Saudi kingdom's de facto ruler to the White House, the US President defended bin Salman, saying he 'knew nothing' about the 2018 killing of journalist Jamal Khashoggi.

 "Trump dislikes Muslims, except those who are billionaire autocrats who can make his family even richer."